bjj/2x_laser/README.md

 You must first get LinuxCNC's realtime configuration sorted out on your hardware.
 There is extensive documentation for this online based around the LinuxCNC latency-test program:  http://wiki.linuxcnc.org/emcinfo.pl?Latency-Test

+The [LASER] stanza of the 2x_Laser.ini file describes properties of your laser tube:

+* EXTRA_CHILLER_TIME determines how long the chiller relay will stay on after the laser has been in use (with master enable with M3)
+* PULSED_CUT_DURATION is the duration in seconds of each pulse of the laser when using PPI (with M3 Sxxx to set pulses per millimeter)
+* PULSED_CUT_CONTINUOUS is the minimum off time in second if the PPI setting is so high that pulses would overlap.
+If it's not zero it forces pulsing (as fast as possible) rather than continuous firing.
+* POWER_PWM_MIN is the minimum PWM duty cycle (maps to 0% power with M68 E0 Qxxx).
+* POWER_PWM_MAX is the maximum PWM duty cycle (maps to 100% power).
+This should be calibrated for your laser tube to avoid overdriving it.
+A 40W CO2 laser should draw about 18mA.

 My system was able to use a [EMCMOT]BASE_PERIOD of 27000 (27us) which (along with the microstepping setting) dictates my system's maximum velocity.